Danh Võ

-Early life and education
+Early life

 Danh Võ was born in Vũng Tàu, Vietnam.
 After the Communists' victory and the fall of Saigon, the Võ family and 20,000 other South Vietnamese were brought in 1975 to the island of Phú Quốc. in 1979, when he was 4 years old, his family fled South Vietnam in a homemade boat and was rescued at sea by a freighter belonging to the Danish Maersk shipping company.
 The family members settled in Denmark.
 Their assimilation into European culture and the events that led up to their flight from Vietnam are reflected in Võ's art, which juxtaposes the historical and the personal.
 When Danh Võ and his family were registered by the Danish authorities, the family name Võ was placed last.
 His middle name, Trung Kỳ, was recorded as his first name.

 Võ moved to Berlin in 2005, after finishing school at Städelschule in Frankfurt, where he went after quitting painting at the Royal Danish Academy of Fine Arts in Copenhagen.
-He had residencies at the Villa Aurora in Los Angeles (2006) and at Kadist Art Foundation in Paris (2009).
+He had residencies at the Villa Aurora in Los Angeles (2006), Kadist Art Foundation in Paris (2009) and Villa Medici in Rome (2013).
 He lives in both Berlin and Mexico City.